htutarkar67/ICT111-WatchMate-MVP/README.md

 - Chat history for logged-in users
 - Admin dashboard for viewing chatbot conversations

-Additional features such as advanced AI personalization, recommendation analytics, and streaming platform integration will be considered in future versions after the MVP has been successfully completed.
+Additional features, including advanced AI personalization, recommendation analytics, and streaming platform integration, will be considered for future versions after the MVP has been successfully completed.
+These enhancements will help improve the overall recommendation experience and system capabilities.
 ---

 # Lab 07: MVP Experiment Design